Local Leadership and Community Prosperity

 Local participation in setting project goals is essential to establishing projects that will provide permanence for conservation.
-We work with Indigenous peoples—whose lands are home to more species around the world than anywhere else, protecting 80% of global biodiversity—and local communities to ensure that conservation and protection activities align with local values.
+We work with Indigenous peoples—whose lands are home to more species around the world than anywhere else, and local communities to ensure that conservation and protection activities align with local values.

 Enduring Earth seeks to work in partnership to support a healthy planet and provide long-term financing for conservation, economic diversification, and community prosperity.
 This will be built on a commitment to uphold the rights of people and create opportunities for sustainable growth.